xkmato/cinemaplot/README.md

-# Cinema Plot - Film Events Calendar
+# Cinema Plot - Film Events & Film Projects Platform

-Cinema Plot is a modern, open-source event management platform specifically designed for the Ugandan film industry.
-Built with Next.js and powered by Firebase, it provides a simple, intuitive way for filmmakers, industry professionals, and enthusiasts to create, share, and discover film-related events across Uganda.
+Cinema Plot is a modern, open-source platform for Uganda's film industry.
+Built with Next.js and powered by Firebase, it provides a simple, intuitive way for filmmakers, industry professionals, and enthusiasts to create, share, and discover film-related events, movies, screenplays, and discussions across Uganda.

 ## Features

-### 🎬 Event Management
+### 🎬 Movie & Screenplay Management

-- **Create Events**: Easily create film events with details like title, description, date, time, location, and images
-- **Multi-day Events**: Support for events spanning multiple days (festivals, workshops, etc.)
+- **Add Your Movie**: List your film, add details, images, and trailers.
+- **Movie Discussions**: Create and join discussions around any listed movie.
+- **Movie Reviews**: Review and rate available movies.
+- **Add Your Screenplay**: Upload and manage screenplays, including TV/web series.
+- **Screenplay Discussions**: Discuss and collaborate on screenplays.
-- **Event Categories**: Perfect for movie premieres, casting calls, filmmaker meetups, and industry talks
+- **Event Types**: Host movie premieres (with trailer support), casting calls, filmmaker meetups, and industry talks.

-### 📅 Calendar Views

-- **Week View**: See all events for the current week at a glance
-- **Day View**: Focus on a specific day's events
-- **Responsive Design**: Optimized for both desktop and mobile viewing

 ### 🔔 Smart Notifications